Research Gateway IRB Transition

 If this applies to youGo to section

-My study is already approved in IRISApproved studies
+My study was already approved in IRISApproved studies

 My submission was under review in iRIS but not approved before July 1, 2026Resubmitting after the transition